CIDRAM/CIDRAM/_docs/readme.en.md

 CIDRAM sets cookies at two points in its codebase.
 Firstly, when a user successfully completes a reCAPTCHA instance (and assuming that `lockuser` is set to `true`), CIDRAM sets a cookie in order to be able to remember for subsequent requests that the user has already completed a reCAPTCHA instance, so that it won't need to continuously ask the user to complete a reCAPTCHA instance on subsequent requests.
 Secondly, when a user successfully logs into the front-end, CIDRAM sets a cookie in order to be able to remember the user for subsequent requests (i.e., cookies are used for authenticate the user to a login session).

 In both cases, cookie warnings are displayed prominently (when applicable), warning the user that cookies will be set if they engage in the relevant actions.
-Cookies aren't set at other points in the codebase.
+Cookies aren't set at any other points in the codebase.

 *Note: CIDRAM's particular implementation of the "invisible" API for reCAPTCHA might be incompatible with cookie laws in some jurisdictions, and should be avoided by any websites subject to such laws.
 Opting to use the "V2" API instead, or simply disabling reCAPTCHA entirely, may be preferable.*